 The intention of my work is direct seeing whether representational or abstract, painted en plein aire or in the studio.
 It is my aim to paint what matters.
 I draw from experiential, perceptual, and emotional themes that include and go beyond phenomena.

-In 1993, while working in environmental sciences and epidemiology, I founded a non-profit for urban arts, eco-restoration, and nutrition called Planet Hot Plate.
+In 1993, while working in environmental sciences and epidemiology, I founded a non-profit for urban arts, eco-restoration, and nutrition called Planet Hot Plate of Bronx Community Works.
 In 1999, a passion for painting emerged over the course of over three years of residential training at Zen Mountain Monastery in the Catskills.
 The monastery provided a unique Zen-based arts education through a wide range of arts, environment, and spiritual practice intensives.

 After monastery residence, I founded Madrona Arts, an arts and ecology nonprofit in Oregon.
-It now has an eastern affiliate, Weeping Birch.
+It is no longer a 501C3 and now hosts Madrona Arts Press.
 At the same time, I engaged a self-directed investigation of painting.
 I was mentored by successive teachers and studied at the Woodstock School of Art (Art Students League).
 All the elements of my life merge in art.